Jørgen Boassen: Donald Trump Jr. visit to Greenland

 During the 2024 United States presidential election, Boassen canvassed for the Trump campaign on the streets of Pittsburgh, Pennsylvania.
 During the visit of Donald Trump Jr. and Charlie Kirk to Nuuk on 7 January 2025, Boassen was their guide, although he also stated his opposition to American acquisition of Greenland.
 Boassen at the time also expressed interest in running in the 2025 Greenlandic general election held on 11 March.
 On how the visit came about, Boassen stated that he had been contacted by Charlie Kirk, founder of Turning Point USA, who had offered him to become their guide.
-Boassen has a strong connection to Dan.

 Local media reported that Boassen coordinated a group of up to 15 Greenlanders who waited for the president's son wearing "Make America Great Again" caps and accompanied him throughout his four-and-a-half-hour stay on the island.
-Following Trump Jr.'s visit to Greenland, Politiken caratherised him on 7 January as "unofficial liaison officer between Greenland and the Trump camp".
+Following Trump Jr.'s visit to Greenland, Politiken characterised him on 7 January as "unofficial liaison officer between Greenland and the Trump camp".
 Kuno Fencker and Boassen met with Thomas Dans when the latter arrived in Nuuk on 11 January.

 Later activities

-Dans and Boassen travelled to the United States on 13 January, having organised a Greenlandic delegation to the second inauguration of Donald Trump, while Broberg attended a watch party at parliament of Trump's inauguration speech formed in case the president would mention Greenland.
-He did not, but Broberg nonetheless welcomed Trump's interest, both for increasing the island's value and, Leibovich said, "freaking out Denmark".
+Dans and Boassen travelled to the United States on 13 January, having organised a Greenlandic delegation to the second inauguration of Donald Trump, while Pele Broberg attended a watch party of Trump's inauguration speech at Greenland's Parliament, formed in case the US President would mention Greenland.
+Trump did not mention Greenland, but Broberg nonetheless welcomed Trump's interest, both for increasing the island's value and for "freaking out Denmark".
 Boassen was invited to Washington D.C. to attend Donald Trump's inauguration ceremony and to talk to Americans about Greenland.
 He filmed himself in the House of Representatives and photographed himself in the West Wing of the White House.
 He visited Mar-a-Lago.

 To Jyllands-Posten, Boassen told in March 2025 that he had played a role in making the Americans fund an annual dog sledding race on the occasion of the visit of US vice president JD Vance and his wife Usha Vance to Greenland on 28 March.
 The New York Times described in March 2025 Boassen as "Trump's No. 1 Fan in Greenland".

 On 11 March 2025, Boassen told Il Post: